 For example, your fuel system components gradually get clogged up with gum and varnish from gasoline.
 This restricts fuel flow, which lowers your engine's efficiency.
 Gas mileage drops as a result.
 Cleaning your fuel system will restore and improve gas mileage.

 Some of your vehicle's systems must be maintained for safety reasons.
 Your brakes are a prime example of this.
 Brake pads and brake fluid need to be replaced in order to ensure good braking power.
 Poorly maintained brakes lead to accidents.

 Your owner's manual is your first resource when it comes to knowing when and how to maintain your vehicle.
 Of course, you can consult with your Clayton's Auto Service service advisor.
 He can give you good auto advice on how to adjust your service schedule to account for climate, local road conditions and your driving distances.

 Beyond routine maintenance, your vehicle also requires regular inspections.
-These inspections are usually recommended at specific mileage intervals, like fifteen or twenty thousand miles.
+These inspections are usually recommended at specific mileage intervals, like 15,000 or 20.000 miles (24,000 km or 32,000 km).
 The interval is based on the known life expectancy for particular components in your vehicle.
 Regular inspections will identify vehicular components that need to be repaired or replaced before damage is done to the vehicle or safety is compromised.
 They are also designed to safeguard the efficiency and performance of your vehicle.